bjwyse/angular2-universal-starter/README.md

 memory, so `dist` folder will not be generated (**all** means code for **both** **client** and **server** sides).

 ##Turning server side rendering and web workers on/off
-You can optionally turn server sider rendering or web workers suport on/off.
+You can optionally turn server side rendering or web workers suport on/off.
 You just need to change `HAS_SS` and `HAS_WW` in `constants.js` [here](https://github.com/alexpods/angular2-universal-starter/blob/master/constants.js#L14):

 ```js